-If events or changes in circumstances as set forth above indicate that the asset group's carrying amount may not be recoverable, we would then be required to estimate the undiscounted future cash flows expected to result from the use of the asset group and its eventual disposition.
-If the sum of the expected future cash flows is less than the carrying amount of the vessel, we would be required to reduce the carrying amount to fair value.
+If events or changes in circumstances as set forth above were to indicate that the asset group's carrying amount may not be recoverable, we would then be required to estimate the undiscounted future cash flows expected to result from the use of the asset group and its eventual disposition.
+If the sum of the expected future cash flows was determined to be less than the carrying amount of the vessel, we would be required to reduce the carrying amount to fair value.
 Examples of events or changes in circumstances that could indicate that the recoverability of the carrying amount of our asset groups should be assessed might include a significant change in regulations such as OPA 90, a significant decrease in the market value of the asset group and current period operating or cash flow losses combined with a history of operating or cash flow losses or a projection or forecast that demonstrates continuing losses associated with the asset group.

 During the second quarter of 2016, we identified indicators of impairment relating to our vessels.
-As required by current accounting guidance, we calculated the undiscounted cash flows using a probability weighted forecast for each of our asset groups over their respective remaining useful lives.
+As required by applicable accounting guidance, we calculated the undiscounted cash flows using a probability weighted forecast for each of our asset groups over their respective remaining useful lives.
 The total of the undiscounted cash flows was greater than the net book values of our asset groups and, therefore, we concluded that we did not have an impairment to our long-lived assets as of June 30, 2016.
 In the development of the undiscounted cash flows, in addition to the previously discussed considerations above and in light of current market conditions, we estimate the length of time it takes for the market to absorb our stacked vessels and return those vessels to active status.
-Any significant revisions to this estimate has the greatest impact in the development of the undiscounted cash flows.
-If the estimate of the return to active status for our stacked vessels were to be two years longer than its current estimate, the undiscounted cash flows would decrease by approximately 10%, but would still be greater than the respective net book values.
+Any significant revisions to this estimate would have the greatest impact in the development of the undiscounted cash flows.
+If the estimate of the return to active status for our stacked vessels were to be two years longer than our current estimate, the undiscounted cash flows would decrease by approximately 10%, but would still be greater than the respective net book values.
 See Note 5 to our consolidated financial statements included herein for further discussion.
-We have not observed any additional indicators of impairment related to our vessels subsequent to June 30, 2016 and we believe that the assumptions used in our undiscounted cash flow analysis continue to be reasonable under current market conditions.
+While we have not observed any new impairment indicators since the second quarter of 2016, we have reviewed and updated, as necessary, the assumptions used in determining our undiscounted cash flow projections for each asset groups has sufficient projected undiscounted cash flows to recover the remaining book value of our long-lived assets within such group.
 We will continue to closely monitor market conditions and potential impairment indicators as long as this market downturn persists.